clearpix.gif (43 bytes)

 Chapter 6: September 16 - October 31

-11.5 Injuries apply only to games played during the series that is being played.
+11.5 Injuries apply only to games played during each series.
 Managers are instructed to select "Reset usage" before the start of each series.
 This fully rests any injured players and resets all stats.
-NOTE: When two teams play back-to-back two-game series, injuries and rest should NOT be reset after the first two games.
+NOTE: When teams play back-to-back two-game series, injuries and rest should NOT be reset after the first two games.

 11.7 Weather effects will be used for all games.